-International students who have no income in the U.S. are required to complete a form 8843, Statement for Exempt Individuals, to determine if a tax return must be filed.
+International students who have no income in the U.S. are required to complete a Form 8843, Statement for Exempt Individuals, to determine if a tax return must be filed.

-OISS is not trained to answer questions about income taxes.
+ISSA is not trained to answer questions about income taxes.
 Resources where you might find information to help are:

 Common tax forms: